Whale & Wildlife Watching Tours Summer

 - Hydrophone—you can actually hear the whales!

-- Luxury catamaran vessel
+- Luxury vessels

-- Please refer to Our Safety Pledge for more details
+- Please refer to “Our Safety Pledge” for more details

 What to bring

-- Cameras (and their protective casings)
+- Cameras (and their protective cases)

 - Warm clothing, in layers (it’s cool out there!)

-- Woolly hats, gloves.
+- Woolly hats, gloves

 - A smile and a sense of adventure!

-- Please refer to Our Safety Pledge for more details
+- Please refer to “Our Safety Pledge” for more details

 $5 of every ticket supports local wildlife

-Wild 4 Whales Wildlife Fee
+Wildlife Fee

 Industry leaders since 2011 for environment protection